MicrosoftDocs/msteams-docs/msteams-platform/permissions/resource-specific-consent.md

 author: laujan
 ms.author: lajanuar
 ms.topic: Overview
-keywords: teams authorization OAuth SSO AAD rsc
+keywords: teams authorization OAuth SSO AAD rsc Graph
 ---
 # Resource specific consent (RSC) — Microsoft Teams Graph API

-When the Teams and Graph API integration was first introduced it enabled developers to use API endpoints to manage your teams' lifecycles using a broad (non-granular) permissions model that required a global admin's approval.
+The Microsoft Teams and Graph API integration enables developers to use API endpoints to manage team lifecycles within their organizations.
+When originally introduced, the permissions model was non-granular, nearly global, and required a global admin's approval.
+The resource specific consent (RSC) permissions model enables team owners to grant consent for an application to access and/or modify a team's data.
+The new granular Teams-specific RSC permissions define what an application can do within a specific team:

 ![team lifecycle](../assets/images/team-lifecycle.svg)

-The resource specific consent (RSC) permissions model enables team owners to grant consent for an application to access and/or modify team data.
-As part of the RSC implementation new more granular Teams-specific permissions have been created to define what an application can do:

 |Application Permission| Action |
 | ----- | ----- |